Taha533/Bangla_RAG_System/README.md

 ## Required Questions

 1. **What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?**
-   The `bangla_pdf_ocr` Python library was used to extract Bengali text from the `HSC26-Bangla1st-Paper.pdf` file.
-Initially, libraries like PyPDF2 and PyMuPDF (Fitz) were tested, but they produced garbled Bengali text. `bangla_pdf_ocr` was chosen because it accurately extracted proper Bengali text.
+   The `bangla_pdf_ocr` Python library was used to extract Bangla text from the `HSC26-Bangla1st-Paper.pdf` file.
+Initially, libraries like PyPDF2 and PyMuPDF (Fitz) were tested, but they produced garbled Bangla text. `bangla_pdf_ocr` was chosen because it accurately extracted proper Bangla text.
 The extracted text was cleaned using regex to remove excessive whitespace and encoded/decoded to handle any character errors, then saved to a text file for caching.
 No significant formatting challenges were encountered after switching to `bangla_pdf_ocr`, though minor cleaning was needed to normalize spacing.

 2. **What chunking strategy did you choose (e.g., paragraph-based, sentence-based, character limit)?
 Why do you think it works well for semantic retrieval?**
    The chunking strategy used is a character-limit-based approach with the `RecursiveCharacterTextSplitter` from LangChain, configured with a chunk size of 1000 characters and an overlap of 200 characters.
-The splitter prioritizes natural separators like double newlines (`\n\n`), single newlines (`\n`), Bengali full stops (`।`), spaces, and empty strings to maintain semantic coherence.
+The splitter prioritizes natural separators like double newlines (`\n\n`), single newlines (`\n`), Bangla full stops (`।`), spaces, and empty strings to maintain semantic coherence.
 This strategy works well for semantic retrieval because it ensures chunks are small enough to capture specific information while the overlap preserves context across chunk boundaries.
-The use of Bengali-specific separators like `।` helps maintain sentence and paragraph integrity, improving the embedding model’s ability to capture meaningful text segments.
+The use of Bangla-specific separators like `।` helps maintain sentence and paragraph integrity, improving the embedding model’s ability to capture meaningful text segments.

 3. **What embedding model did you use?
 Why did you choose it?
 How does it capture the meaning of the text?**
    The embedding model used is `l3cube-pune/bengali-sentence-similarity-sbert` from HuggingFace.
 It was chosen after testing other models like `csebuetnlp/banglabert`, `sagorsarker/bangla-bert-base`, and `mahedi420/Bangla-bert-improved-version`, which produced suboptimal responses.
-The `bengali-sentence-similarity-sbert` model is specifically fine-tuned for Bengali sentence similarity tasks, making it effective for capturing semantic meaning in Bengali text.
+The `bengali-sentence-similarity-sbert` model is specifically fine-tuned for Bangla sentence similarity tasks, making it effective for capturing semantic meaning in Bangla text.
 It generates normalized embeddings that represent the contextual meaning of sentences, enabling accurate similarity comparisons between queries and document chunks.

 4. **How are you comparing the query with your stored chunks?
 Why did you choose this similarity method and storage setup?**
    Queries are compared with stored chunks using cosine similarity in a FAISS vector database.
 FAISS was chosen over ChromaDB because it provided better performance and more accurate retrieval results during testing.
 Cosine similarity was selected as it effectively measures the semantic similarity between query and chunk embeddings, regardless of their magnitude.
 The FAISS storage setup is efficient for high-dimensional embeddings and supports fast similarity searches, making it suitable for the RAG system’s retrieval needs.